amftnj846650059/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
 Remember that clarity and simplicity enhance not just readability but also contribute to better performance in the long run."

 In other words, don't waste time trying to micro-optimize your code before you understand where the real bottlenecks lie.
 Invest in good design, solid algorithms, and clear documentation before delving into premature optimizations.
 This principle helps programmers avoid unnecessary complexity and makes their code more resilient to change over time.

+# 2024-03-17
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Secondly, planning ahead is crucial.
+Before starting a project, think about the end goal and break it down into smaller tasks.
+Creating a plan will make it easier to stay focused and on track.
+You can use tools like Trello or Asana to help with project management and task tracking.
+These tools can help keep you organized and make sure you don't forget anything important.
+ - 来自NLP